 Rev. Margaret gave this opening presentation for “Preaching for God’s World,” a webinar on April 20, 2023, hosted by Church of England Environment Programme, which featured an international panel of speakers.
-A recording of the webinar will soon be available.
+Her presentation is posted on YouTube.

 Why do we need to preach on creation care?
 Two reasons: Jesus commands it, and the world needs it.
 Let’s take these one by one.